 - Consumer-led donation triggers such as an on-pack mechanic;

 - Engagement and online advocacy via Kellogg’s websites, social media sites and other online platforms;

 - Leveraging existing loyalty programs, such as Kellogg’s Family Rewards, enabling consumers to take action; and

 - Engagement with influencers, government officials and other key stakeholders through speaking engagements, industry events and other meetings.

 - Providing wellbeing education to help people make informed food choices by tracking the number of people trained, reached, or supported through Kellogg wellbeing programs.

 Those that take action expressing commitment to join Kellogg in our journey to address food security through the activities noted above will be counted toward engaging 1.5 billion people by the end of 2030.

-These efforts create Kellogg Company’s first comprehensive Heart and Soul commitment, as part of our Deploy for Growth Strategy, addressing our wellbeing, philanthropy, diversity, and sustainability corporate strategies.
+These efforts create Kellogg Company’s comprehensive Better Days commitment, as part of our Deploy for Growth Strategy, addressing our wellbeing, philanthropy, diversity, and sustainability corporate strategies.
 Our ambition is big and we know we can’t achieve our goals alone.
 To achieve these metrics, we will continue to forge partnerships − with our colleagues, supplier partners, customers, government leaders, NGOs, people who enjoy our foods and others − to improve lives and the planet we all share.